 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D5200 does not provide wifi capability.

-Both the D5200 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the D5200 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The D5200 was replaced by the Nikon D5300, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5200 Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the D5200 and RX10 II can be found, respectively, in the Nikon D5200 Manual (free pdf) or the online Sony RX10 II Manual.

 So what is the bottom line?
 Is the Nikon D5200 better than the Sony RX10 II or vice versa?
 The listing below highlights the relative strengths of the two models.